 The link between dietary breadth and primate intelligence is statistically well attested.
 It should no longer be considered as coincidental that humans have the widest diet of all extant primates.
 But how do Cro-Magnons and neanderthals compare?

 Both species are known to eat a wide variety of plants and animals, but the neanderthal diet is more specialist, tending to be at least 80% meat, and almost all of that coming from a handful of megafauna species.
-By contrast, the Cro-Magnon diet looks to be only around three quarters plant, and including a wider variety of both plant and meat staples.
+By contrast, the Cro-Magnon diet looks to be only around three quarters plant, and included a wider variety of both plant and meat staples.
 Very recent discoveries have widened the known neanderthal diet considerably, including some medicinal plants but the best guess probably remains in favour of a Cro-Magnons advantage.

 Then there is also physiological evidence.
 Their brains were significantly larger than ours, though published figures as to how much vary widely.
 This is partly because so few complete, or almost complete, neanderthal skulls have been found, and they differ significantly from each other.
 Their brainseem to be about three standard deviations larger than those of modern humans.
 Since human IQ correlates about a third with brain size, if we knew nothing else about neanderthals other than brain size, our best guess would be a neanderthal advantage of +15 IQ points.
 An old idea is that these figures would have to be adjusted for body size, but doing so for primates has been shown to produce very poor results. (see ).

 Recently this evidence was joined by that of cranial blood flow.
 The brains of some primates are more tightly packed with neurons than others, and require proportionately more energy per unit volume.
 This time, the advantage goes goes to our species by almost 20% (see).
 This would suggest that we were the smarter, and since this might be expected to have an even more direct connection to intelligence the magnitude of it would translate to the order of -20 IQ points.
 An alternative reason for this low neanderthal blood flow goes right to the heart of this post…